david-rockwood/fimpad/README.md

 # FIMpad

-An LLM interface in the form of a tabbed GUI text editor.
+FIMpad is an LLM interface in the form of a tabbed GUI text editor.

 FIMpad is currently only tested on Linux, using llama.cpp's llama-server to serve LLMs.